-Multilinear kinematic constraints (relative con-

-straints) between several degrees of freedom are described by the use of so-called Multi Point Constraints (MPCs).
+Multilinear kinematic constraints (relative constraints) between several degrees of freedom are described by the use of so-called Multi Point Constraints (MPCs).

-PERMAS offers a great number of various MPCs - all of them comfortable tools for modeling:
+PERMAS offers a great number of various MPCs -

+all of them comfortable tools for modeling:

 - Multiple degrees of freedom may be forced to have identical freedom values by simple Assignment (for modeling swivels, hinges or sliding surfaces and for boundary conditions in cyclic symmetry). - Rigid Bodies allow the modeling of rigid parts within an elastic structure.
-There can be one or several guiding degrees of freedom and one or several dependent degrees of freedom, too. - Interpolation Regions may be used for mesh refinements, coupling of incompatible meshes, distributing loads, or transfer of results between different meshes: - lines with 2 or 3 guiding nodal points, - triangular and quadrilateral areas with 3 or 6 and 4, 8 or 9 guiding nodes, respectively, - Volume areas as hexahedra (with 8, 20, 27 nodes), pentahedra (with 6, 15, 18 nodes), tetrahedra (with 4, 10 nodes), pyramids (with 5 nodes).

-The interpolation regions may be used also for a Volume-Shell Transition, i.e. the connection of plates and shells with solid element structures (see Fig. 82).
-On the basis of a guiding and a dependent surface, the corresponding constraints for the dependent nodes are generated automatically (see also the Surface Description on page 51 and the Automated Coupling of Parts on page 52).
+There can be one or several guiding degrees of freedom and one or several dependent degrees of freedom, too. - Interpolation Regions may be used for mesh refinements, coupling of incompatible meshes, distributing loads, or transfer of results between different meshes: - lines with 2 or 3 guiding nodal points, - triangular and quadrilateral areas with 3 or 6 and 4, 8 or 9 guiding nodes, respectively, - Volume areas as hexahedra (with 8, 20, 27 nodes), pentahedra (with 6, 15, 18 nodes), tetrahedra (with 4, 10 nodes), pyramids (with 5 nodes). - Coupling with surfaces may be used for coupling of incompatible meshes.
+All degrees of freedom at all nodes belonging to dependent node set, dependent surface or dependent surface set are forced to have displacements (or temperatures etc.) which are determined by interpolation of the corresponding values at the nodes belonging to guiding surface or guiding surface set.
+This coupling may be used also for a Volume-Shell Transition, i.e. the connection of plates and shells with solid element structures (see Fig. 88).
+If the dependent nodes do not lie in the guiding surface, then either the node is projected onto the surface or a rigid lever arm is generated in order to represent the kinematics of the coupling correctly.

-Figure 82: MPC example: Volume Shell Transition
+Figure 88: MPC example: Volume Shell Transition